TimOrme/sds011lib/docs/index.md

 `sds011lib` is a fully-typed, nearly-complete, python 3.8+ library for interacting with the SDS011 Air Quality Sensor.

+The SDS011 is a small, low-cost sensor created by www.inovafitness.com, used to measure particulate matter in the air.
+It can measure both PM 2.5 and PM10 values simultaneously, and connects to devices over a serial port, or via USB with an included adaptor.

 ## Installation

 `sds011lib` requires Python3.8+.